Meta Policy Switching for Secure UAV Deconfliction in Adversarial Airspace: Introduction

 \subsubsection{Adversarial Threats and Robust RL Defenses}

-Adversarial attacks in RL are commonly categorized into perturbations of the state, action, model, and reward spaces \cite{ilahi2021challenges, Kai2024RL, chu2024survey}.
-State-space attacks use gradient-based loss functions \cite{pattanaik2018robust} or saliency maps \cite{papernot2016limitations} to mislead perception.
-Action-space and model-space attacks manipulate policy behavior and model integrity \cite{lee2020spatiotemporally, huai2020malicious}, while reward-space attacks distort agent learning \cite{han2018reinforcement, Kai24spoof}.
-Defensive strategies include adversarial training \cite{pattanaik2018robust, behzadan2017whatever}, defensive distillation \cite{papernot2016distillation, delgrange2022distillation}, and risk-aware modeling \cite{pan2019risk, tessler2019action}.
-These methods enhance robustness by preparing agents for known perturbation types.
-Other techniques include noisy reward shaping \cite{wang2020reinforcement}, falsified temporal logic constraints \cite{pinto2017robust}, and adversary-aware training \cite{zhang2021robust}.
+Adversarial attacks in RL are broadly categorized into perturbations of the action and state space, policy network parameters, and reward functions \cite{ilahi2021challenges, Kai2024RL, chu2024survey}.
+State-space attacks use gradient-based loss functions \cite{pattanaik2018robust} or saliency maps \cite{papernot2016limitations} to mislead the trained policies.
+Action-space and policy network parameter attacks manipulate policy behavior and model integrity \cite{lee2020spatiotemporally, huai2020malicious}, while reward-space attacks distort agent learning \cite{Kai24spoof}.
+Defensive strategies enhance robustness by preparing the agents against known perturbation bounds which include adversarial training \cite{pattanaik2018robust, behzadan2017whatever}, defensive distillation \cite{papernot2016distillation, delgrange2022distillation}, risk-aware modeling \cite{pan2019risk, tessler2019action}, noisy reward shaping \cite{wang2020reinforcement} and robust adversary-aware RL (RARL) \cite{zhang2021robust, pinto2017robust}.
+However, the robust RL, trained against bounded perturbations, when exposed to previously unseen threats, their performance often degrades due to lack of adaptability.

-However, most robust RL approaches assume stationary or bounded distribution shifts.
-When exposed to previously unseen or evolving threats, their performance often degrades due to lack of adaptability.
-Static defenses cannot dynamically respond to adversarial strategies that change over time.
-Our work addresses this limitation by inducing adaptability through policy switching, enabling the agent to operate effectively across diverse threat scenarios.